 Once installed, search for Grub Customizer in Unity Dash and open it.

-I hope the tutorial helped you to change the boot order and make Windows the default OS in your system.
+I hope the tutorial helped you to change the grub boot order in Ubuntu (and other Linux distribution) and make Windows the default OS in your dual boot system.
 Questions, suggestions, a word of thanks are always welcome.